Adversarial Meta-Learning: Performance Evaluation

+3) ADML consistently outperforms all the other meta-learning algorithms in the test cases with adversarial samples.
+For instance, in the ``Clean-Adversarial'' cases of 5-way 5-shot learning with $\epsilon=2$ (Table~\ref{Mini-5shot}), ADML achieves an accuracy of $57.03\%$, which represents $20.38\%$, $15.38\%$, $23.30\%$ and $18.66\%$ improvements over MAML, MAML-AD, Matching Networks and Relation Networks respectively.
+This clearly shows the superiority of the adversarial meta-training procedure of the proposed ADML compared to MAML-AD, the straightforward adversarial meta-learner.
+Even so, MAML-AD still generally performs better than the rest meta-training algorithms, when dealing with adversarial samples.

 4) When the perturbation of adversarial samples escalates, ADML maintains stable performance.
-For example, for 5-way 1-shot learning, when $\epsilon$ increases from $0.2$ to $2$, ADML only leads to minor degradations of $0.2\%$, $3.9\%$ and $0.5\%$ in the corresponding three cases involving adversarial samples.
-However, much more significant degradations can be observed when the other methods are applied.
+For example, for 5-way 1-shot learning, when $\epsilon$ increases from $0.2$ to $2$ (Table~\ref{Mini-1shot}), ADML only leads to minor degradations of $0.2\%$, $3.9\%$ and $0.5\%$ in the corresponding three cases involving adversarial samples.
+However, much more significant degradations can be observed when the other meta-learning algorithms are applied.
 For instance, the accuracies of MAML suffer from $13.50\%$, $13.30\%$ and $9.44\%$ drops in these three cases when increasing $\epsilon$ from $0.2$ to $2$.

+5) As we might expect, when lower perturbations exerted, the adversarial samples are not significantly different from the corresponding clean samples, which brings about relatively close results in different test cases, not only for ADML, but also for the other meta-learning algorithms.
+For instance, for the 5-way 5-shot classification with $\epsilon=0.2$ (Table~\ref{Mini-5shot}), MAML gives a smaller gap of $8.42\%$ between ``Clean-Clean'' and ``Clean-Adversarial'', compared with that of $24.80\%$ when $\epsilon=2$.

-5) As expected, the classification accuracy increases dramatically when going from 1-shot to 5-shot learning.
-Particularly, when $\epsilon=2$, if we do 5-shot learning with ADML, we can achieve classification accuracies of $59.38\%$, $57.03\%$, $58.06\%$ and $55.27\%$ in the four corresponding test cases respectively, which represent $11.38\%$, $14.03\%$, $17.96\%$ and $14.57\%$ improvements over 1-shot learning.
-This observation shows that more training samples (even if they may be adversarial samples) lead to better classification accuracies.
-We can see similar trends for the other three methods.
+6) As expected, the classification accuracy increases dramatically when going from 1-shot to 5-shot learning.
+Particularly, when $\epsilon=2$, if we do 5-shot learning with ADML, we can achieve classification accuracies of $59.38\%$, $57.03\%$, $58.06\%$ and $55.27\%$ in the corresponding four test cases respectively, which represent $11.38\%$, $14.03\%$, $17.96\%$ and $14.57\%$ improvements over 1-shot learning.
+This observation implies that more training samples (even if they may be adversarial samples) lead to better classification accuracies.

-6) Similar observations can be made for the results corresponding to CIFAR100 (i.e., Tables~\ref{CIFAR-1shot}--\ref{CIFAR-5shot}).
-In general, compared to MiniImageNet, there are noticeable improvements on CIFAR100 in terms of the classification accuracy.
-For instance, for 5-way 1-shot learning with $\epsilon=2$, ADML achieves classification accuracies of $55.70\%$, $50.90\%$, $54.50\%$ and $50.60\%$ on CIFAR100 in the corresponding four test cases respectively, which are $7.70\%$, $7.90\%$, $14.40\%$ and $9.90\%$ higher than those on MiniImageNet.